 Head and Brain Injuries

-Some injuries such as head and brain could be subtle and could be hard to diagnose.
+Some injuries such as head and brain injuries could be subtle and could be hard to diagnose.
 These injuries often arise when a worker gets a serious blow to the head.
 Head and brain injuries often lead to constant headaches and blurred vision.

 Traumatic brain injuries (TBIs), along with amputations and spinal injuries are often referred to as catastrophic as workers may never recover, meaning that they may never be able to do any gainful work in the future.